OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/application-insights/app-insights-asp-net-exceptions.md

         {
             if (filterContext != null && filterContext.HttpContext != null && filterContext.Exception != null)
             {
-                //If customError is Off, then AI HTTPModule will report hello exception if (filterContext.HttpContext.IsCustomErrorEnabled)
+                //If customError is Off, then AI HTTPModule will report the exception if (filterContext.HttpContext.IsCustomErrorEnabled)
                 {   //or reuse instance (recommended!). see note above
                     var ai = new TelemetryClient();